MatthewKing2/ChemCamDataCompilationAndAnalysis/README.md

 ## Overview

 ### Introduction
 This repository consists of two Python programs that intake [directories of data](https://pds-geosciences.wustl.edu/msl/msl-m-chemcam-libs-4_5-rdr-v1/mslccm_1xxx/data/) produced by [NASA's Curiosity Rover ChemCam instrument](https://mars.nasa.gov/msl/spacecraft/instruments/chemcam/) and compiles all relevant information into CSV files that can be given to [The Sequencer](http://sequencer.org/documentation) so that patterns may be identified.
+Also included is two Jupyter Notebooks that show examples of how this data can be sequenced, and a research paper that outlines some of the patterns that were identified through this work.

 NASA's ChemCam tool consists of a laser, camera, and spectrogram that  work together to identify the chemical and mineral composition of rocks and soil on Mars.
 The Sequencer is an algorithm designed to automatically find patterns in datasets.
 It does this by reordering the dataset to produce the most elongated manifold describing the database's similarities.